VictorBaillet/shapelets-time-series-classification-experiments/README.md

 ## Introduction

 This repository focuses on shapelet-based time series classification.
 Running `demo.ipynb` is an easy and fast way to explore our project's capabilities.
+Additionally, you can experiment with our [Ipol demo](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=5555512102001&key=A3B5F151D23336119209FE73FDF2BE88).

 ## Contents